unitn-sml/wmpy/CONTRIBUTING.md

 - Fix any resulting error

-- Make sure to reformat the source code: `uv run black`
+- Make sure to reformat the source code: `uv run black .`

 Conventions